visokio/omniscope-custom-views/bubblechart/README.md

 ## Settings

  - Chart
-    - Split: Categorical field to split and colour the markers by.
+    - Split: Categorical field to split/group and colour the markers by.

  - Marker
     - Size (Optional): Numerical measure value to size the markers by.